emmaodia/smart-name-system/design_pattern_decisions.md

 ## Fail early and fail loud

-For each methods, the conditions are checked as soon as possible with 'require()'.
+For each methods, the conditions are checked as soon as possible with `require()`.

 ## Mortal

-Mortal design pattern is used in the same way as Circuit Breaker design pattern to manage the lifecycle of the contracts.
+Mortal design pattern is used in the same way as Circuit Breaker to manage the lifecycle of the contracts.

 ## Upgradable